NevenaPetro/BOLT/README.md

 Clone the repository to your local machine: git clone

-2.Navigate to the project directory: cd
+2. Navigate to the project directory: cd

 3. Install the required dependencies: npm install

-4.Start the development server: npm start
+4. Start the development server: npm start

-5.Open your web browser and visit http://localhost:3000 to access the QR code generator web application.
+5. Open your web browser and visit http://localhost:3000 to access the QR code generator web application.

 This app is created with React.js.